StackVista/stackstate-docs/stackpacks/integrations/openshift.md

 * An Openshift Cluster must be up and running.
 * A recent version of Helm 3.
-* A user with permissions to create privileged pods, ClusterRoles and ClusterRoleBindings:
+* A user with permissions to create privileged pods, ClusterRoles, ClusterRoleBindings and SCCs:
     - ClusterRole and ClusterRoleBinding are needed to grant StackState Agents permissions to access the Openshift API.
     - StackState Agents need to run in a privileged pod to be able to gather information on network connections and host information.